 In the first week or two of changing your diet to a real food diet you will go through a transition period, you may be craving foods and feeling flat during this time, this is because you’re switching from burning carbohydrates as your fuel source to fats, and your body is not used to that.
 If you have a cheat meal once a week, or don’t commit fully to the two week period you will go back to square one, the longer it takes to start feeling energised and great, the more insulin resistant you are likely to be.

 This type of eating will lead to lower blood pressure and insulin levels, and this is a good thing, but if you are on medications it is a good idea to track your levels each day so that you don’t go too low with blood sugar or blood pressure.
 If these levels drop too low the answer is not to add more carbohydrates back in, but talk to your doctor about reducing your medication as you no longer need such a high level, and eventually you maybe able to go off your medication altogether.

-In case you don’t know who Jimmy Moore is he has a website called http://www.livinlavidalowcarb.com/ and the longest running podcast on health, plus an author of the books Keto Clarity and Cholesterol Clarity (a must read for anyone with high cholesterol).
+In case you don’t know who Jimmy Moore is he has a website, and had one of the longest running podcasts on health, plus the author of the books Keto Clarity and Cholesterol Clarity (a must read for anyone with high cholesterol).

 Jimmy started his health journey severely overweight after years of consuming the standard American diet, through his own trial and error and interviewing hundreds of experts on health and nutrition, Jimmy is now one the experts on the topic ….
 Not from working in a lab but going through this journey himself, and in this interview he talks about some the mistakes people can make when starting a ketogenic or low carb diet for weight loss.